 Radishes are one of the hardiest vegetables known to man.
-Radishes grow quickly, suffer from relatively few pests or diseases, and you can harvest and eat almost the entire plant.
+They grow quickly, suffer from relatively few pests or diseases, can be harvested easily and almost the entire plant is edible.
+Did you know that radishes are excellent both raw and cooked?!?

 Perhaps best of all, radishes can be sourced locally year round in New England.
 Though some varieties are more closely associated with spring or summer, radishes are a solid storage crop and have become one of the best ways for locavores to add an extra kick of flavor to their winter meals.

-There are an endless number of radish varieties to out there to try.
+There are numerous varieties of radish out there to try.
 Sometimes it seems like we have more radishes available at Boston Organics than J.P.
 Lick’s has flavors of ice cream.

 Scroll down to learn more about the radishes our farmers are growing this year, or skip to the bottom of this post for our 5 favorite radish recipes.